johnbrodowski/The-Chimera-Protocol/README.md

 * **Card Security**: No medical information stored on card itself; ID is meaningless without system access

 ## System Architecture

-*[Note: For LinkedIn publication, replace this section with a visual diagram image]*

 The platform consists of three primary layers: